Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Leather jackets are timeless pieces that require a bit of extra care to keep them looking their best.

-As with all jackets, you want to check the coat label before proceeding with any cleaning method.
-For spot cleaning, we recommend using a mild laundry detergent and a damp cloth.
+For spot cleaning, we recommend using a mild laundry detergent such as the one by ACTIVE and a damp cloth.

 For a deep clean, it’s best to take your leather coat to a professional cleaner who specializes in leather care.